- End of 2nd Half

 Hertha Berlin - 1.
 FC Union Berlin

-Bundesliga – Follow the Football match between Hertha Berlin and 1.
-FC Union Berlin live with Eurosport.
+Follow the Bundesliga live Football match between Hertha Berlin and 1.
+FC Union Berlin with Eurosport.
 The match starts at 19:30 on 22 May 2020.
-Our live coverage lets you follow all the key moments as they happen.

 Full-time: This very one-sided and weird derby is all over.
 In truth it has been over for quite some time.
 Hertha were completely dominant and fully deserve such a handsome victory.
 Union, on this showing, are not yet out of trouble.